ElgarL/GroupManager/CONFIG.md

 Located at: plugins/GroupManager/worlds/<worldname>/user.yml

-This is you define which user goes into which group.
+This is where you define which user goes into which group.
 You should remember to make sure you add yourself to this config, so you have access to the management commands in game.
-Most people will rarely edit this file directly, as its simpler to edit it with the ingame commands.
+Most people will rarely edit this file directly, as its simpler to edit it with the ingame commands (asnd safer).

 The config file will look something like this:
 ```